 - 1/2 cup seeded and chopped tomatoes

-- 2 tablespoons finely chopped cilantro
+- 2 tbsp finely chopped cilantro

-- Mix the shredded ginger, green chili, coriander powder, turmeric, and cayenne pepper with 2 tablespoons of water and set aside.
+Mix the shredded ginger, green chili, coriander powder, turmeric, and cayenne pepper with 2 tablespoons of water and set aside.

-- Mix cornstarch with milk and set aside.
+Mix cornstarch with milk and set aside.

-- Add the asafetida and cumin seeds.
+Heat the oil in a saucepan.
+Test the heat by adding one cumin seed to the oil; if it cracks right away oil is ready.
+Add the asafetida and cumin seeds.
 After cumin seeds crack, add the bay leaves and the spice mixture.
 Fry for a few seconds until the spices start separating from the oil.